WaltonMcD/Logical-Overlay/README.md

 #### `java -jar build/libs/Homework-1.jar cs455.overlay.Registry server [YOUR_PORT] [NUMBER_OF_CONNECTIONS]`
 - After starting the server you then may connect as many nodes as you have chosen.
 The true max would be dependent on how many logical processors the machine hosting the server has available.
 #### `java -jar build/libs/Homework-1.jar cs455.overlay.Registry node [YOUR_SERVER_ADDRESS] [YOUR_SERVER_PORT]`
 - The current rendition allows the nodes to send a message to the server and be displayed by the server.
-Termination command is `Exit`.
+Termination command is `exit-overlay`.